stephanieannjimenez9-create/jimenez-module6-architecture/docs/architecture.md

 ## 2. Selected Architecture Pattern

-The proposed system uses a **Three-Tier Client-Server Architecture** consisting of the Presentation Layer, Application Layer, and Data Layer.
-This architecture separates the user interface, business logic, and database management, making the system easier to maintain, update, and expand.
+The proposed Course Registration System uses a Three-Tier Client-Server Architecture consisting of the Presentation Layer, Application Layer, and Data Layer.
+The proposed technologies are Vue.js for the presentation layer, Node.js with Express for the application layer, and MongoDB Atlas Free for the data layer.

 ---

 ## 3. Architectural Components

-### Presentation Layer
+### Presentation Layer (Vue.js)

-Provides the user interface where students and registrars interact with the system.
+The Presentation Layer provides the user interface where students and registrars interact with the system.

+Responsibilities:
+- Display the user interface
+- Accept user input
+- Send requests to the application layer
+- Display system responses

-### Application Layer
+### Application Layer (Node.js + Express)

-Processes user requests, validates registration data, and manages the system's business logic.
+The Application Layer processes user requests and manages the business logic.

+Responsibilities:
+- Process course registration requests
+- Validate user input
+- Manage application logic
+- Communicate with the database

-### Data Layer
+### Data Layer (MongoDB Atlas Free)

-Stores and manages student records, course information, and registration data using a database.
+The Data Layer stores and manages all application data.

+Responsibilities:
+- Store student records
+- Store course information
+- Store registration records
+- Retrieve and update data
 ---

 ## 4. System Architecture Diagram